Classifying $\tau$-tilting modules over the Auslander algebra of $K[x]/(x^n)$: Support -tilting modules over the Auslander algebra of

-\begin{proof} (1) Proposition \ref{4.b} and the same argument as in the proof of Theorem \ref{3.17} shows that the map $I$ is well-defined.
+\begin{proof} (1) Proposition \ref{4.b} and the same argument as in the proof of Theorem \ref{3.17} show that the map $I$ is well-defined.
 By Theorem \ref{4.14}, we have $\#\sttilt\Lambda=(n+1)!=\#\mathfrak{S}_{n+1}$.
 Thus we only have to show $I$ is surjective.

-By Theorem \ref{4.14}, any $U\in\sttilt\Lambda$ is written as $\mu_{[i+1,n]}(T)$ for some $T\in\tilt\Lambda$ and $0\le i\le n+1$.
+By Theorem \ref{4.14}, any $U\in\sttilt\Lambda$ is written as $\mu_{[i+1,n]}(T)$ for some $T\in\tilt\Lambda$ and $0\le i\le n$.
 By Corollary \ref{3.a} , there exists $w\in\mathfrak{S}_n$ such that $T=I(w)$.
 Then we have $I(s_{i+1}\cdots s_nw)=\mu_{[i+1,n]}(T)=U$.
 Thus the assertion follows.

-(2) We only have to replace $\Lambda$-modules with $\Lambda^{\op}$-modules in the proof. \end{proof}
+(2) We only need to replace $\Lambda$-modules with $\Lambda^{\op}$-modules in the proof. \end{proof}

 Our second goal in this section is to show that the map $I$ in Theorem \ref{4.13} is an anti-isomorphism of posets.
 For this aim, we need the following result.

 \begin{proposition} For $w \in \mathfrak{S}_{n+1}$ and $1 \leq j \leq n$, $l (s_{j}w) > l (w)$ if and only if $I(s_{j}w) < I(w)$. \end{proposition}